 - You may ask us to supplement or correct your personal data if the personal data that we have are incomplete or incorrect.
 If you feel that we no longer need your personal information, you can also ask us to remove it.

 - You may ask us to temporarily suspend the processing of your personal data, for example because you have objected to the processing of your personal data and are still waiting for an answer.

 - You may – for example due to personal circumstances – object to the processing of your personal data.
-You can only object if the processing of your personal data takes place in connection with the performance of a public task or if the Social and Economic Council believes that it has a legitimate interest in the processing of your personal data.
+You can object only if the processing of your personal data takes place in connection with the performance of a public task or the legitimate interest of the SER.

-Questions or complaints regarding processing of personal data
+Questions or complaints regarding your personal data

 We are the Social and Economic Council (SER), based in The Hague, the Netherlands.
 Here you will find our address details and our general contact details:

 NL-2509 LK The Hague

 If, after reading this privacy statement, you still have questions about the use of your personal data by the SER, or if you have a complaint, you can send an e-mail to our Data Protection Officer (DPO) via email@example.com.
 We will respond as soon as possible.

 If you are of the opinion that we are not handling your complaint properly, you can submit your complaint to the Dutch Data Protection Authority (Autoriteit Persoonsgegevens).
 The Data Protection Authority regulates the use of personal data.

 Privacy statement amendments